datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

 ## 1. Connect your cluster to Ambassador Cloud

 <Alert severity="info">
-  If you followed the <a href="/docs/edge-stack/latest/tutorials/getting-started/">Edge Stack quick start</a>, you can skip this step.
+  If you followed the <a href="/docs/edge-stack/latest/tutorials/getting-started/">Edge Stack quick start</a>, you can skip this step and begin the second step, <a href="#2-fork-the-demo-repository">Fork the demo repository</a>.
 </Alert>

 1. Log in to [Ambassador Cloud](https://app.getambassador.io/cloud/) with your preferred identity provider.